Ms. Alice Keane is an Associate Professor of Accounting and

 Prior to joining the full-time faculty at GSU, Ms. Keane

 practiced law for over 20 years.
-Most recently, I served as the Deputy
+Most recently, she served as the Deputy

-General Counsel for Income Tax Litigation for
+General Counsel for Income Tax Litigation for the Illinois Department of

 officer and member on committees of professional associations, including the

 numerous Continuing Legal Education courses.
 She also serves as the Chair of

-Ms. Keane’s recent publications include articles analyzing the
+Ms. Keane’s recent publications include articles examining